Clustering multivariate functional data using unsupervised binary trees: Learning the parameters

 In real data applications, the realizations of $X$ are usually measured with error at discrete, and possibly random, points in the definition domain.
 Therefore, let us consider $N$ curves $X_1, \dots, X_n, \dots, X_N$ generated as a random sample of the $P$-dimensional stochastic process $X$ with continuous trajectories.
 For each $1 \leq n \leq N$, and given a vector of positive integers $\boldsymbol{M}_n = (M_n^{(1)}, \dots, M_n^{(P)}) \in \mathbb{R}^P$, let $T_{n, \boldsymbol{m}} = (T_{n, m_1}^{(1)}, \dots, T_{n, m_P}^{(P)}), 1 \leq m_p \leq M_n^{(p)}, 1 \leq p \leq P$, be the random observation times for the curve $X_n$.
 These times are obtained as independent copies of a variable $\boldsymbol{T}$ taking values in $\mathcal{T}$.
 The vectors $\boldsymbol{M}_1, \dots, \boldsymbol{M}_N$ represent an independent sample of an integer-valued random vector $\boldsymbol{M}$ with expectation $\boldsymbol{\mu}_{\boldsymbol{M} }$ which increases with $N$.
 We assume that the realizations of $X$, $\boldsymbol{M}$ and $\boldsymbol{T}$ are mutually independent.
 The observations associated with a curve, or trajectory, $X_n$ consist of the pairs $(Y_{n, \boldsymbol{m}}, T_{n, \boldsymbol{m}}) \in \mathbb{R}^P \times \mathcal{T}$, where $\boldsymbol{m} = (m_1, \dots, m_P), 1 \leq m_p \leq M_n^{(p)}$, $1 \leq p \leq P$, and $Y_{n, \boldsymbol{m}}$ is defined as

 with the $\varepsilon_{n, \boldsymbol{m}}$ being independent copies of a centered error random vector $\varepsilon\in \mathbb{R}^P$ with finite variance.
 We use the notation $X_n(\boldsymbol{t})$ for the value at $\boldsymbol{t}$ of the realization $X_n$ of $X$.
 The $N$-sample of $X$ is composed of two sub-populations: a \textit{learning set} of $N_0$ curves to estimate the mixture components of the process $X$ and a set of $N_1$ curves to be classified using the previous grouping as a classifier that we call the \textit{online set}.
 Thus, $1 \leq N_0, N_1 < N$ and $N_0 + N_1 = N$.
 Let $X_1, \dots, X_{N_0}$ denote the curves corresponding to the \textit{learning set}.
 The learning sample will be used to estimate the mean and covariance functions, as well as the eigencomponents, of the process $X$.
 Our first objective is to construct a partition $\mathcal{U}$ of the space $\setH$ using the learning sample.
 Then, the second aim is to use the partition $\mathcal{U}$ as a classifier for a possibly very large set of $N_1$ new curves.
-Let
+Let $X_{[1]} = X_{N_0 + 1}, \dots, X_{[N_1]} = X_N,$ denote the curves from the \textit{online set} to be classified using the partition $\mathcal{U}$.